vidaud/seta/seta-doc/docs/general/how-runs.md

 Data taxonomy is the classification of data into categories and sub-categories.
 It provides a unified view of the data in a system and introduces common terminologies and semantics across multiple systems.
 Taxonomies represent the formal structure of classes or types of objects within a domain.
 A taxonomy formalizes the hierarchical relationships among concepts and specifies the term to be used to refer to each; it prescribes structure and terminology.[^1]

 In SeTA, the user can define the taxonomy that is going to be used.
-After the user select the terms that represent the broadest category and then allocate the tremaining terms to these categories.
-He can setup in throught the API interface.
+After the user select the terms that represent the broadest category and then allocate the remaining terms to these categories.
+The user can setup the new taxonomy throught the API interface.
 Is important to maintain, as much as possible, a consistent level of specificity within a category.
-The taxonomies can be of different types — flat, hierarchical, network, etc.
-In our experience, a hierarchical structure is most suited.
-So among the hierarchical types, there are three kinds:
+The taxonomies can be of different types — flat, hierarchical, network, etc.  Base in experience, a hierarchical structure is most suited.
+Among the hierarchical types, there are three kinds:

   1. Standard Hierarchy
     Standard hierarchy taxonomy consists of a single root, which is subdivided into categories as necessary to structure the information and is often represented as a tree.
 It is easy to understand a single hierarchy structure and develop a mental model to find information.